datalad/datalad-osf/docs/source/index.rst

 DataLad extension to interface with OSF
 ***************************************

-This extension aims to allow DataLad to work with the Open Science Framework (OSF).
-This is done by transforming storage on the Open Science Framework (OSF) into a `git-annex <https://git-annex.branchable.com/>`_  repository.
-You can use this extension to use the OSF as a special remote to store data in the annex  of a dataset.
-With this, you can `datalad publish` a dataset to GitHub or similar services and the data to the OSF (via a publication dependency).
+This extension enables DataLad to work with the Open Science Framework (OSF).
+Use it to publish your dataset's data to an OSF project to utilize the OSF for dataset data storage and easy dataset sharing.

 The extension was created during the OHBM Hackathon 2020.